Apple

 200 EPRT request OK

-Enter these two commands right after your password at the "ftp>" prompt: Hopefully you will find that the directory commands work as expected now.
+Hopefully you will find that the directory commands work as expected now.
 These commands are needed because the mainframe FTP server doesn't currently recognize EPRT and PASV commands so we tell the Mac FTP client to use the old PORT command.

 Rexx on the Macintosh